nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 isolation, let’s start with some typical research questions and then piece together R functions to get the desired information

-### Question 1: Top 20 DEGs

-**What are the gene names, Ensemble IDs of the top 20 most differentially expressed genes (DEGs) in the heart tissue between 20-29 and 30-29 year olds?**
+### Question 1: What are the gene names, Ensemble IDs of the top 20 most differentially expressed genes (DEGs) in the heart tissue between 20-29 and 30-29 year olds?\*\*

 To answer this question, we need a subset of information from both the results and genes files.
-We need, in no particular order, to: 1. create a column in results with the gene symbols named “Approved.symbol” 1. filter the results for genes adj.p.value \< 0.05 (or desired alpha) 1. arrange the results by a value of significance and fold change (personal preference?) and keep only the top 20 rows 1. join the results and genes data frames by “Approved.symbol” 1. select the gene symbol, name, and ensemble id, lfc, and adj.p.val
+We need, in no particular order, to: 1. create a column in results with the gene symbols named “Approved.symbol” 1. filter the results for genes adj.p.value \< 0.05 (or desired alpha) and logFC \> 1 or \<-1 1. arrange the results by descending adj.p.value 1. join the results and genes data frames by “Approved.symbol” 1. select the gene symbol, name, and ensemble id, lfc, and adj.p.val

 Let’s go deeper into each step.

-#### 1. Create (mutate) or rename a column in results with the gene symbols named “Approved.symbol”
+#### 1.1 Create (mutate) or rename a column in results with the gene symbols named “Approved.symbol”

 Currently, we have “results” with gene symbols as the row names and “results2” has a column called “X” with the gene symbol.
 Depending on